rutum/rutum.github.io/_posts/2020-1-11-the-hard-thing-about-hard-things.md

 ---
 layout: post
-title: The Hard Thing about Hard Things (book summary)
+title: The Hard Thing about Hard Things
 description: A book summary of "The Hard Thing about Hard Things", by Ben Horowitz
 categories: [book summary]
 filter: [Books]